-The Forest Hills Inn is being recognized as a delight-The Forest Hills Inn is being recognized as a delightful and an easily accessible place in which to hold conventions.
+The Forest Hills Inn is being recognized as a delightful and an easily accessible place in which to hold conventions.
 At the joint call of the Federal Council of Churches of Christ in America, and the various interdenominational organizations engaged in educational work, a conference will be hed at the Inn, the first session beginning at 7:45 Wednesday evening, May 2, and the last session being held on the following Friday afternoon.
-The general subject of the different programs of the sessions will be "Correlation of Educational Programs," and from the list of eminent speakers and the details of the plans, this promises to be a most important details of the plans, this promises to be a most important, instructive and interesting conference.
+The general subject of the different programs of the sessions will be "Correlation of Educational Programs," and from the list of eminent speakers and the and from the list of eminent speakers and the details of the plans, this promises to be a most important, instructive and interesting conference.
 The speaker at the session to be held on the afternoon of May 3 will be Rev. C. E. Silcox, minister of the Church-in-the-Gardens.